gautiselvaraj/compare-movies-next/README.md

 # [Compare Movies](https://www.comparemovies.info)

-Compare movies and TV Shows instantly.
+#### Compare movies and TV Shows instantly.

+Compare Movies is a web app which compares movies and TV shows instantly.
+You can compare ratings from various sources (IMDB, Rotten Tomatoes, Metacritic and TMDB), awards info, DVD release dates, casts, crews, and so on.
+You can also watch trailers, videos, posters and other images all in one place.

 ![Compare Movies Demo](compare-movies-demo-v2.gif)